locnho/AqualinkD/README.md

 * Serial optimization for AqualinkD HAT.
 * upgraded network library ( HTTP(S), MQTT(S), WS )
 * Added support for HTTPS and MQTTS
+* Optimized updates to MQTT and WebUI (only update when absolutely necessary)
 * Added options to force upgrades in aqmanager. (add ?upgrade or ?devupgrade to url to enable upgrade button)
 * MQTT Discovery for all supporting hubs (HomeAssistant Domoticz Hubitat OpenHAB etc)
 * Moved Domoticz support over to MQTT autodiscovery.